We Can and We Will

 - Memory Makers – through first-hand experience we aim to promote curiosity, fostering lively and enquiring minds to develop the ability to question and reason.

 At East Dene Primary we aim to bring learning to life by providing high quality teaching and inspirational learning which link to all areas of the curriculum.
 Since September 2021 we have accessed the Cornerstones Curriculum and have used this as a vehicle to support our own curriculum design and approach, ensuring our curriculum is personalised, accessible for all and relevant for the community we serve.

 A Connected Curriculum

 Our broad, balanced and progressive curriculum teaches children through many first-hand experiences.
 Through what and how we teach, we aim to inspire our children to hold aspirations which they can turn into reality.
-There is also a high focus on language and communication throughout the projects taught.
+There is also a high focus on language and communication throughout the units taught.
 We introduce children to rich vocabulary through key texts and linked activities built upon over time.
-Theme Mats are shared with parents and carers at the beginning of each new term, sharing information about the intended learning and how parents/carers can help.
+Learning Mats are shared with parents and carers at the beginning of each new term, sharing information about the intended learning and how parents/carers can help.